sharabhshukla/BendersLib/README.md

 ## 4. Logic-based Benders decomposition

-Logic-based Benders decomposition (LBBD) can be used for problems which can be decomposed into any type of master and sub problem.
+Logic-based Benders decomposition (LBBD) can be used for problems which can be decomposed into any type of master and sub problems.

 ---